1992 Croatian parliamentary election: Results

 The splits in the opposition allowed the HDZ to win constituencies deemed hopeless by the split opposition, sometimes with barely 18% of the vote.
 HDZ won around 40% of the vote on the national level, but it also won 54 out of 60 individual constituencies.
-The only places where HDZ was soundly beaten was Istria, where the local Istrian Democratic Assembly won all 3 constituencies, while one seat in nearby city of Rijeka was taken by Vladimir Bebić, representative of Alliance of Primorje - Gorski Kotar.
-One seat, representing then-occupied Vukovar, was won by an independent candidate, while one seat in Medjimurje was won by HSLS.
+The only places where HDZ was soundly beaten was Istria, where the local Istrian Democratic Assembly won all three constituencies.
+One seat in Rijeka was claimed by Vladimir Bebić of the Alliance of Primorje - Gorski Kotar, while another, representing then-occupied Vukovar, was won by an independent candidate, and one in Medjimurje won by HSLS.

 Although HDZ won a comfortable majority, the opposition could comfort themselves with the emergence of HSLS as the strongest opposition party.
 Other parties to enter Sabor were HNS, Croatian Peasant Party, Croatian Party of Rights, Dalmatian Action, SDP and Serb Popular Party.

 The latter had their representative in Parliament elected by the decision of Constitutional Court, in order to fill quota of ethnic Serbs.
 This decision was controversial, because the Court explained its decision by branding SNS as an "ethnic party" and, therefore, more entitled to represent the Serb ethnic minority than any other party.
 This was at the expense of the left-wing Social Democratic Union party, which won more votes than SNS and had more than enough ethnic Serb candidates on its list to fill the quota.